chetan-sai-l/anime-recommendation-system/README.md

 # anime-recommendation-system
-website using py and flask which gives top 50 anime and recommends 10 anime based on the entered anime name take the anime.csv and ratings.csv from the link given below https://www.kaggle.com/code/astandrik/simple-anime-recommendation-system-content-based/input (I did all my operations on anime.csv but i would recommend not to download the anime.csv from the above link rather name the below csv file as anime.csv
+website using py and flask which gives top 50 anime and recommends 10 anime based on the entered anime name I also added about file with hand written notes read it take the anime.csv and ratings.csv from the link given below https://www.kaggle.com/code/astandrik/simple-anime-recommendation-system-content-based/input (I did all my operations on anime.csv but i would recommend not to download the anime.csv from the above link rather name the below csv file as anime.csv